Methods of payment Abuse

 dnf list installed

-These commands will display a list of installed packages with their versions and descriptions.
+These commands will output a list of installed packages with their versions and descriptions.

 Arch Linux